-- Provide comments on the yearly student survey (for E-PHAP students, this is done in December). - Meet with your advisor and/or program coordinator. - Raise the issue with your program director or director of graduate studies, either individually or in a meeting set up for this kind of feedback.
+Provide comments on the yearly student survey (in March).

+- Meet with your advisor and/or program coordinator. - Raise the issue with your program director or director of graduate studies, either individually or in a meeting set up for this kind of feedback.